magpylib/magpylib/docs/_pages/page_01_introduction.md

 ## Graphic output

 When all Magpylib objects and their paths have been created, `show()` provides a convenient way to graphically display the geometric arrangement using the **Matplotlib** and **Plotly** graphic libraries.
 By installation default, objects are displayed with the Matplotlib backend.
-Matplotlib comes with Magpylib installation, Plotly must be installed by hand, see {ref}`plotly-installation`.
+Matplotlib comes with Magpylib installation, Plotly must be installed by hand.
 Details on how to switch between graphic backends using the `backend` setting is given in the example gallery {ref}`examples-backend`.

 When `show` is called, it generates a new figure which is then automatically displayed.
 To bring the output to a given, user-defined figure, the `canvas` kwarg can be used.
 This is explained in detail in the example gallery {ref}`examples-canvas`.